opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 cv::initUndistortRectifyMap
 ---------------------------

-.. cfunction:: void initUndistortRectifyMap( const Mat\& cameraMatrix,                           const Mat\& distCoeffs, const Mat\& R,                           const Mat\& newCameraMatrix,                           Size size, int m1type,                           Mat\& map1, Mat\& map2 )
+.. c:function:: void initUndistortRectifyMap( const Mat& cameraMatrix,                           const Mat& distCoeffs, const Mat& R,                           const Mat& newCameraMatrix,                           Size size, int m1type,                           Mat& map1, Mat& map2 )

     Computes the undistortion and rectification transformation map.

     :param cameraMatrix: The input camera matrix  :math:`A=\vecthreethree{f_x}{0}{c_x}{0}{f_y}{c_y}{0}{0}{1}`

     :param distCoeffs: The input vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5 or 8 elements.
 If the vector is NULL/empty, the zero distortion coefficients are assumed.

     :param R: The optional rectification transformation in object space (3x3 matrix).  ``R1``  or  ``R2`` , computed by  :ref:`StereoRectify`  can be passed here.
 If the matrix is  empty  , the identity transformation is assumed

     :param newCameraMatrix: The new camera matrix  :math:`A'=\vecthreethree{f_x'}{0}{c_x'}{0}{f_y'}{c_y'}{0}{0}{1}`

     :param size: The undistorted image size

     :param m1type: The type of the first output map, can be  ``CV_32FC1``  or  ``CV_16SC2`` .
 See  :func:`convertMaps`

     :param map1: The first output map

     :param map2: The second output map